Salvador, Bahia: Cuisine

 The local cuisine, spicy and based on seafood (shrimp, fish), strongly relies on typically African ingredients and techniques, and is much appreciated throughout Brazil and internationally.
 The most typical ingredient is azeite-de-dendê, an oil extracted from a palm tree (Elaeis guineensis) brought from West Africa to Brazil during colonial times.

 Using the milky coconut juice, they prepared a variety of seafood based dishes, such as Ensopados, Moquecas and Escabeche.
 The sugar cane bagasse was mixed with molasses and Rapadura, in the creation of coconut desserts like Cocada Branca and Preta.
 The remaining of the Portuguese Stew sauce was mixed with manioc flour to make a mush, which is a traditional Indian dish.
 In the markets of Salvador, it is possible to find stands selling typical dishes of the colonial era.
 In the Sete Portas Market, customers eat Mocotó on Friday nights since the 1940s, when the market was inaugurated.
 In the restaurants of Mercado Modelo, Sarapatel, stews and several fried dishes are served regularly.
 In the São Joaquim, Santa Bárbara and São Miguel markets, there are stands selling typical food.
 They are also sold at stands located on the beaches, specially crab stews and oysters.
 The restaurants that sell typical dishes are located mostly along the coast and in Pelourinho.
 They prepare a wide variety of recipes that take palm tree oil.

 Traditional dishes include caruru, vatapá, acarajé, bobó-de-camarão, moqueca baiana, and abará.
 Some of these dishes, like the acarajé and abará, are also used as offerings in Candomblé rituals.
 But Salvador is not only typical food.
 Other recipes created by the slaves were the Haussá Rice (rice and jerked beef cooked together), the Munguzá, used as offering to the Candomblé deity Oxalá (who is the father of all deities, according to the religion) pleased the matrons very much.
 So did the Bolinhos the Fubá, the Cuscuz (cornmeal) and the Mingau (porridge).
 According to Arany Santana, the African Ipetê (used in the rituals to the deity Oxum) became the Shrimp bobó, and the Akará (honoring the deities Xangô and Iansã) became the world-famous Acarajé.
 The city has restaurants specialized on international cuisine also.
 There are also places that serve dishes from other states of Brazil, especially from Minas Gerais and the Northeast region.

 Capoeira

 Capoeira is a unique mix of dance and martial art of Afro-Brazilian origin, combining agile dance moves with unarmed combat techniques.
 Capoeira in Portuguese literally means "chicken coop".
 The capoeira appeared in Quilombo dos Palmares, located in the Captaincy of Pernambuco, and Salvador is considered the home of modern capoeira branches.
 In the first half of the 20th century, Salvador-born masters Mestre Bimba and Mestre Pastinha founded capoeira schools and helped standardize and popularize the art in Brazil and the world.
-The practice of Capoeira was banned in 1892, though in 1937 it was made legal.
 In recent years, Capoeira has become more international and accessible even in Salvador.